rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 _Please Leave Feedback in: [_add_blank_target git discussions](https://github.com/rpeszek/rpeszek.github.io/discussions/1)_

-**DRAFT version** _(I am sorry about any misprints.
-It seems I have goblins in my laptop that toy with me, remove or change words.
-When this note disappears, you will know that I gave up.)_

 **Disclaimers:** (imagine this is a very small font, read it very fast in a half-whisper)
 _I assume strict compiler flags are on, something you get by default with scaffolding, e.g. using